AbhiWorkswithFlutter/Globetrotter/README.md

 TypeScript for strong typing and better development experience.
 Node.js & Express to handle requests and serve APIs.
 MongoDB for efficient and flexible data storage.
-Model-View-Controller (MVC) Design Pattern to handle routing and requests:
+**Controller-Service-Repository Design Pattern** to handle routing and requests:
-Model: Handles the database schema and data operations.
+**Router layer** handels the incoming request from the middleware mentioned in index.
-View: Controls the user-facing part (served as HTML).
+**Controller layer** receive request from router and interacts with service lauer.
-Controller: Manages the business logic and routes.
+**Service layer** handels all the manipulation and logical part with the help of Dao.

 **Frontend**
 HTML, CSS, and JavaScript for the user interface.